-- The Garden Café: We will have a chef on site preparing delicious meals Wednesday breakfast through Sunday dinner; and leftover breakfast on Monday, Sept.
-19. Meal can also be purchased on site for $7 breakfast, $12 lunch, $15 for dinner.
-Discounted meal packages can be ordered in advance, which you may have purchased during registration.
-If you did not, and would like order meals in advance for a discounted price, ORDER MEALS HERE.
+- The Garden Café: We will have a chef on site preparing delicious meals Thursday lunch through Sunday dinner; and leftover breakfast on Monday, Oct, 9 Meal can also be purchased on site for $8 breakfast, $12 lunch, $15 for dinner.
+Discounted meal packages can be ordered in advance, which you can purchased during registration.

 - The Community Kitchen: The community kitchen will be THE place to hang out, chill out and cook your own food; or cook with others.
 In addition, we will be trying out some alternative methods like solar cookers and hay box cookers; and hosting Daily Inter-Generational Cooking workshops for kids, parents and families.
 Please note that cooking is not allowed in the camping areas.
 If you intend to bring and cook your own food, you must do so in the Community Kitchen.

 We will be setting up a medium sized kitchen with prep tables, pots, cook stoves, burners and a basic pantry with some staple ingredients like herbs, seasonings and oil.
 Please bring:

 Your own food; and pantry donations to donate for others